elaforge/karya/doc/overview.md

 ## Weaknesses:

 - Complicated.
-If there is a bug in a call's implementation it can be a hassle to track it down what is going wrong and fix it.
+If there is a bug in a call's implementation it can be a hassle to track down what is going wrong and fix it.
 Due to [slicing and inversion](slicing-inverting.md.html), the structure of the score can get complicated and hard to understand.
 There are a lot of tools for inspecting intermediate output, but sometimes it can feel like debugging a compiler.
 And